jallanxjallan/onemanairforce/adaptation/scenes/cameron_at_the_earthquake.md

 date: 15 July 1988
 name: Cameron at the Earthquake
 status: synopsis
+location: Earthquake
 ---
 Syd invites
-Cameron to join him for a few drinks at his favorite bar, the Earthquake.
-He introduces Cameron to the owner.
+Cameron to join him for a few drinks at his favorite bar, He introduces Cameron to the owner.
 Sanyoto, who had been a drill sergeant in the Air Force, then worked as a fixer for foreign oil companies until he retired and opened the bar.
 Sanyoto maintains wide contacts in the highest levels of government and the military, who all regard him with great respect, so the